-When testing investor relations (IR) pages, we found that investors and financial analysts expect to find pertinent organization information right away.
+When testing investor relations (IR) pages, NN/g researchers found that investors and financial analysts expect to find pertinent organization information right away.
 On an IR page, bombarding people with numerous links without offering content is jarring and makes them work too hard to get what they need.
 It’s fine to have links that lead to more specific information, but provide an overview first.

 That overview should include answers to key questions, such as the organization’s:

 This information helps users understand your organization’s background, stability, and credibility.
 Further, answering these questions succinctly helps you hold users’ interest and establish a proper relationship with them.
 If this information is hidden or unavailable, your company will appear evasive or unhelpful.

 An investor engaged with this company profile when testing it in an eyetracking study.
 The bold headings and concise paragraphs kept his attention, as the gaze plot shows (blue dots indicate fixations).